carine-h/carine-h.github.io/posts/blog_7.md

 ![](../images/plot_approval.png)

-What we see here is a very slight negative correlation between the daily increase in Covid cases and the approval rating of the president's handling of the pandemic.
-While the outcome is technically statistically significant, it appears that approval drops by less than 1% with a positive change of 1 extra case.
+There is a slight negative correlation between the daily increase in Covid cases and the approval rating of the president's handling of the pandemic.
+While the outcome is statistically significant, it appears that approval drops by less than 1% with a positive change of 1 extra case.

-This response is counterintuitive: shouldn't presidential approval drop with more Covid cases?
+Is this surprising?
+Shouldn't Covid response approval drop more noticeably case Covid cases rise?
 At first, that is what I suspected, but zooming out, it's important to remember that these are national numbers.
 The US has been hit by Covid in different places at different times, so perhaps, any negative effect of a case spike in one area is cancelled out by another region that has not experienced the negative impacts of Covid.

-More likely, what we are seeing is merely a relationship with plenty of confounders.
+There are also plenty of confounders.
 Polarization, the economy, Trump's policy responses outside of Covid, and campaign tactics may all be shifting measures of the president's approval on Covid.

-Overall, however, I would predict that a continual increase of cases will have an overall **negative** effect on Trump's reelection campaign, especially given that most Americans disapprove of this Covid response.
+Overall, however, I would predict that a continual increase of daily case increases will have an overall **negative** effect on Trump's reelection campaign, especially given that most Americans disapprove of this Covid response.

 ## Concern: Americans' Reaction to Covid
 What about American's concern?
 Will this concern impact the way citizens vote in November?